TylerBettilyon/ToDoList/README.md

 After finishing this project, I should be able to:

-* Read current pending tasks
+* Read current pending tasks by title
 * Add new tasks
 * Delete finished tasks
 * Edit existing tasks